biokoda/actordb/README.md

 *   No special drivers needed.
 Use the mysql driver of your language of choice.
 *   Easy to configure and administer.
 *   No global locks.
 Only the actors (one or many) involved in a transaction are locked during a write.
 All other actors are unaffected.
+*   Uses stable reliable SQL and storage engines: SQLite on top of LMDB.

 Documentation: http://www.actordb.com/docs-about.html